Storm Ylenia latest: High winds slam northern Germany | DW | 17.02.2022

 Germany's network rail service, Deutsche Bahn, tweeted that fallen trees were to blame for disruptions, saying that one fell on the track between Bremen and Hamburg on Thursday morning, and another between Dortmund and Münster on Wednesday evening.
 Both lines had been cleared, but bad weather caused delays on train routes.

-Lufthansa also announced on its website there would be delays because of bad weather, and asked people to look up their flight status before traveling.
+Lufthansa canceled 20 flights and announced there would be delays because of bad weather on their website.
+The German airline asked people to look up their flight status before traveling.

 Germany's most populous state, North Rhine-Westphalia (NRW), announced a shuttering of schools for Thursday.
 The state government advised parents to look after their children at home, especially if they sent kids to daycare centers.